King Stingray: Career

-Two of the band's founding members have known one another since childhood – lead vocalist Yirrŋa Yunupiŋu is the nephew of Dr M. Yunupiŋu, and guitarist Roy Kellaway is the son of Stuart Kellaway, who were both founding members of Yothu Yindi.
-The pair grew up together in Yolngu country, in the community of Yirrkala.
-They were joined by guitarist/didgeridoo player Dimathaya Burarrwanga and bassist Campbell Messer to form King Stingray in 2020.

 King Stingray's debut single, "Hey Wanhaka", written by Yirrnga Yunupiŋu and Roy Kellaway, was released in October 2020.

 In January 2021, King Stingray released "Get Me Out"; a song described by Double J as "a tribute to the importance of home".
 According to a press statement, the song was written following a family member of the band getting lost in Melbourne when they were on tour with Yothu Yindi.
 The band said: "She had no phone, [and] Yolŋu style, she navigated her way back to us miraculously and we now laugh about it."
 Dan Condon from the ABC said "It's as catchy as it is stirring and will no doubt help this new band continue to win the hearts of a broad range of music lovers."
 Lewis Stiles joined on drums in early 2021.

-In August 2021, King Stingray released "Milkumana"; a song described by triple j as being "about the power of passing on knowledge".
+In August 2021, King Stingray signed with Cooking Vinyl Australia (a partner of Sony Music) and released "Milkumana"; a song described by triple j as being "about the power of passing on knowledge".
 The music video was filmed in the band's hometown of Yirrkala, and features tribal elders Mangatjay Yunupingu and Malŋay Yunupingu.
 In January 2022, both "Milkumana" and "Get Me Out" charted in the triple j Hottest 100 at number 56 and 46, respectively.

 In March 2022, King Stingray released "Camp Dog".
 The title refers to the dogs that wander the streets of Yirrkala.
 The following month, the band supported Midnight Oil at the latter's final headlining show in Sydney on their Resist tour.
 In May 2022, King Stingray released the single "Let's Go" and announced their debut self-titled album.
 The album was released on 5 August 2022.